systemseed/falcon/docs/api.rst

 RESTful Web Services
 --------------------
-With RESTful Web Services module you can enable built-in endpoints for various content types Default REST endpoints have a couple of drawbacks:
+With RESTful Web Services module you can enable built-in endpoints for various content types.
+Default REST endpoints have a couple of drawbacks:

 - No way to include related entities.